Skip to Content

 • Core admin team and escalation owner assigned.

-• Terms/rules (if used) reviewed and published.
+• Terms/rules and member privacy notice (if used) reviewed and published.

 • First event drafted with ticket and forms strategy.